- Patient & Visitor Information

 is no longer seeking curative treatment

 Hospice care can be provided in the home, hospital, long-term care or residential facility.
-Referrals can be made by family members, friends or an involved professional, although a physician must provide the plan of care.
+Referrals can be made by family members, friends or an involved professional.
+A physician must provide the plan of care.

 If you or a loved one would like to learn more about hospice, please ask for an education visit.

-Hospice services are covered under Medicare, Medicaid, and Champus at no cost to the patient or family.
-Services are also covered by HMOs, PPOs, private payment, sliding scale fees, and private insurance plans.
+Hospice services are covered under Medicare and Medicaid at no cost to the patient or family.
+Services also are covered by HMOs, PPOs, private payment, Champus and private insurance plans.
 We will be happy to verify insurance coverage for you.

 - Providing telephone support to grieving individuals